jmcastelo/mixtum/README.md

 Compute f2, f3 and f4 for specific combinations of populations.
 The statistics f3 and f4 can be assigned to an angle in the interval [0,180] deg. which gives them a scale for comparison purposes between different combinations of populations.

-## Building the executable
+## Development notes

+The notes below are meant for developers of Mixtum.
+If you are a user you can safely ignore them.

+### How to build a self-contained executable?

-We make use of [pyinstaller](https://pyinstaller.org/en/stable/) to build self-contained standalone executables for several operating systems.
+We can make use of [pyinstaller](https://pyinstaller.org/en/stable/) to build self-contained standalone executables for several operating systems.
 Note that the executable for each operating system must be built under that particular operating system, no cross-compiling is possible with this tool.

 First install `pyinstaller` in the virtual environment that contains the dependencies of Mixtum.